FernandoRodriguezP/DailyMarketPriceForecast/README.md

 ## Data acquisition
 The most important factors that affect the Market Price are:
 * *Electricity demand*: The total energy consumption for all purposes.
+The larger the electricity demand, the higher the Market Price will be.
 * *Renewable energy generation*: Renewable energy have priority in the power grid and therefore always come first in the merit order.
 The larger of renewable energy generation, the lower the Market Price will be.
 * *Date and time*: